 “Fundamentally, when there is a good, effective communication stream where clarity is present, it absolutely increases productivity,” says Jeff Miller, Ph.D., senior director of talent management at cloud-based talent management platform Cornerstone OnDemand.

-Research firm Gallup has repeatedly shown the link between employee engagement and productivity, yet just one-third of employees are engaged at work.
+Research firm Gallup has repeatedly shown the link between employee engagement and productivity, yet just one-third of employees engage at work.
 Leaders who communicate daily using a combination of face-to-face, by phone, and digital methods are the most successful in engaging their employees.
 Even good communicators can often fine-tune or improve their skills.
 Adopt these five habits of great communicators to boost productivity in your organization.

 Whether you’re leading a big conference call or having a one-on-one conversation, when you need follow-up action, recapping is important.
 Discuss the issues at hand, then invite any questions so your team or audience knows they can feel safe asking for clarification, says communication expert Cheri Torres, co-author of Conversations Worth Having: Using Appreciative Inquiry to Fuel Productive and Meaningful Engagement.
 “Sometimes, people need more detail or a broader context,” she adds.